 Hiking and mountain biking is available in this park as well.

 Just North of Moab and at the turn-off for Canyonlands is a museum called Moab Giants.
 Utah is known for the excavation of dinosaur bones.
 Moab Giants has a nice walking trail your kids will love.
 There is a small dinosaur museum and a 5D aquarium.

 We hiked along two trails that have dinosaur bones partially excavated in the walls of the cliffs.
 One was called Potash Road Dinosaur and Petroglyphs Trail.
 This trail is located north of Moab and the other trail was located at Mill Canyon.

-If you have a minivan like we do, or any other car that is not all wheel drive, the drive to the trail is challenging because certain parts have deep sand.
+If you have a minivan as we do, or any other car that is not all-wheel drive, the drive to the trail is challenging because certain parts have deep sand.
 We were lucky and didn’t have a problem!

 Guided petroglyphs tours are available which might be better if you do not have AWD.

 A hummer tour is a two-hour adventure that will explore pre-historic dinosaur tracks, and hidden arches, as well as provide amazing views of Arches National Park and the Colorado River.
 It is like a natural roller coaster!

 You can rent a Jeep for about $300 a day and have the ability to off-road at your own leisure.
 There are about 8-12 different roads that you can go on.
 If you rent from Moab Adventure Center, each Jeep will have a cooler for your snacks.
 It will also have a GPS that if at any time you get lost the company can come and find you.